Ex-NBA player Jontay Porter pleads guilty in case tied to gambling scandal that tanked his career

-His lawyer had previously said that Porter was cooperating with authorities while being treated for a gambling addiction.

-Court papers showed the case against Porter is related to an ongoing prosecution of four other men.
-The four have been arraigned on a charge of conspiracy to commit wire fraud but haven't yet entered any pleas.
+“Jontay is a good young man with strong faith that will get him through this,” Jensen said at the time.

+Porter told the court he has undergone inpatient rehab for a gambling problem and remains in therapy.

-Those men are charged with scheming to profit off tips from an NBA player that he was going to exit two games early.
+In a related case, four other men are charged with scheming to profit off tips from an NBA player that he was going to exit two games early.
 They or their relatives used the knowledge to place big-winning bets that the athlete would do poorly in those games, according to a court complaint filed when they were charged in June.
+They haven't yet entered pleas.

-The complaint didn’t name the player, but details matched up with an NBA investigation that spurred Porter’s banishment from the league this spring.
-The league found that he gambled on NBA games and gave bettors confidential information about his health.
+The complaint against them didn’t name the player.
+But details matched up with the NBA investigation that found that Porter gave bettors confidential information about his health, exited at least one game because of bets and wagered on NBA games in which he didn’t play.
+He once bet against his own team, the league said.

-In court Wednesday, Porter said he agreed to withdraw early from games to get out from under large gambling debts so he and co-conspirators could win bets on his performance.
-“I know what I did was wrong, unlawful, and I am deeply sorry,” he said.

-Porter is set to be sentenced Dec.
-18. He could face from just under three and a half years in prison to a little over four years.
-He’s also likely to be assessed hundreds of thousands of dollars in restitution, plus potential fines.

 According to the complaint, one of the four men pressed the player to clear up gambling debts by prematurely pulling out of games so that bets on him underperforming would pay off.